env.dev

 How Should You Handle Errors Consistently?

 Return a consistent error envelope with a machine-readable code, human-readable message, and optional field-level details.
 Always use appropriate HTTP status codes — do not return 200 for errors.
+RFC 7807 (Problem Details for HTTP APIs) standardises an envelope using application/problem+json if you prefer a spec-backed shape.

 Consistent error response format